-Cohiba does not model faults directly.
-However, the underlying data used for describing faults, the travel time maps, are handled by Cohiba.
-So faulted seismic reflectors will give faulted surfaces1.
+When COHIBA runs without ROXAR RMS, faults must be handled differently.
+COHIBA does not model faults directly.
+However, the underlying data used for describing faults, the travel time maps, are handled by COHIBA.
+So faulted seismic reflectors will give faulted surfaces.
 The vertical component of the uncertainty of the fault position will depend on the travel time uncertainty and the interval velocity uncertainty.
 The vertical component of the uncertainty is close to the real uncertainty for low angle faults.
 The uncertainty will be underestimated for vertical and high angle faults.